What are the Different Types of Photography?

 Still Life Photography

-Like portrait photography, still, lives can be used for both artistic and commercial purposes.
-Still, lives often tell a story through inanimate objects.
+Like portrait photography, still lives can be used for both artistic and commercial purposes.
+Still lives often tell a story through inanimate objects.
 These types of photographs are unique, as they typically work well for stock photos (depending on the content) and art galleries alike.
 The impersonal nature of viewing objects makes still life photography a “safe” medium in many ways.
-Check out this gallery for inspiration.

 Abstract photography uses images that are not immediately recognizable, and this creates a sensation within the viewer.
 Abstract photos can be calming, disorienting, and/or intriguing.
 Not unlike still life photography, abstract images are often ideal for offices and stock imagery due to their nonspecific content.
-They can be sold at really higher prices as they take a lot more effort and creativity to capture them.
+They can be sold at really higher prices as they take a lot more effort and creativity to capture them, and there is a certain artistic sense to them.

 In the same way, B&W photography provides a sense of honesty, photojournalism’s core purpose is, to tell the truth objectively and without bias.
 This mission has become deeply controversial in some circles, with famous accounts of photojournalists shooting tragedies, such as the photojournalist who captured a woman drowning in the high tides of Plum Island, MA.
 Despite the varying viewpoints on photojournalists’ ethical responsibilities, one thing is certain; it is their job to help us experience stories through imagery.